judsonlmoore/judsonlmoore.com/_posts/2018-02-03-dublin-weekend-itinerary.markdown

 ---
-title: 'Things to Do in Dublin: A 3-day Weekend Itinerary'
+title:        Things to Do in Dublin - A 3-day Weekend Itinerary
 date:         2018-02-03 12:00:51 Z
-categories: Ireland
+categories:   ireland
-tags: Adventure
-  - itenerary
-  - travel guide
-  - travel tips
+tags:         adventure, itenerary, travel guide, travel tips
 author:       judsonlmoore
 comments:     true
+description:  Discover things to do in Dublin for a weekend trip.
+Learn about sites of historical significance, the best nightlife, and get inspired for some sensational hikes.
 excerpt:      With just one visit, Dublin has become one of my favorite cities in the world.
 I pieced together the very best from my trip to Dublin in to this 3-day itinerary for things to do in Dublin.
 From historical sites, to nightlife, and hikes, Dublin has something for everyone.
 layout:       post
+image:        ../assets/images/2018/01/dublin-weekend-itenerary-river-liffey-min.jpg

 ---